bruvellu/cephalic-furrow/3-text/furrow.md

 invagination.
-While the cephalic furrow initiates as a straight lateral line and progressively performs a dorsal posterior shift, a ventral anterior shift, and a shape bending into a curved line, the ectopic folds are mostly straight and do not undergo a determined patterned shift or shape change (Figure @fig:ectopic-folding).
+While the cephalic furrow initiates as a straight lateral line and progressively performs a dorsal posterior shift, a ventral anterior shift, and a shape bending into a curved line, the ectopic folds are mostly straight and do not undergo a determined patterned shift or shape change (Figure
+@fig:ectopic-variability).

+![Ectopic folding characterization.
+Dynamics, total area, variability between individual mutant embryos.](../2-figures/ectopic-variability/figure.png){#fig:ectopic-variability width=100%}

 <!--Ectopic folding area smaller than CF invagination area-->